image

 When can I enroll or switch?

-Most people can only switch once per year — between November 15th and December 31st — during the annual open-enrollment period.
+Most people can only switch once per year — between October 15th and December 7th — during the annual open-enrollment period.
 Those people who have both Medicare and Medicaid (MassHealth) may however switch plans once per month with the change taking effect the first of the following month.
 Changes and enrollments may be made through Medicare.gov or by calling the plan one wishes to select.
+For more information, consult Medicare.gov

 Eaton Apothecary